Gasification Technologies Council: Gasification: An Investment In Our Energy Future (PDF)

 As related by ratical.org

 Gasification is not incineration.

 In gasification the waste input is converted by high temperature into its constituent elements: H2, O2, C, N2, etc. Conversion conditions are controlled so that prior to exit, nearly all of the carbon elements reform into the desired CO and H2 (syngas).
-Materials that cannot be converted into syngas, such as metal, glass, rock and concrete, are vitrified to produce an inert slag.
-The slag is approximately 1/250th to 1/300th of the volume of the processed solid waste.
+Non-carbonaceous materials that cannot be converted into syngas, such as metal, glass, rock and concrete, are slagged out as a molten pour which cools to produce an inert slag.

 In incineration, excess O2 is added to the input waste so that at low temperature it burns.
 The result is heat and an exhaust of CO2, H2O and other byproducts of combustion or partial combustion.
 As much as 30% of the processed solid waste remains as ash.
 This ash is a solid waste and could be categorized as hazardous solid waste.